 Even more health.
 You can empty multiple entire clips of DMR ammo into them without misses.

 They aim their cannons at your feet, which means you don't avoid all damage by stepping to the side.
-Combined with the ridiculous amount of splash damage Fuel Rod-type shots have in this game, this makes it difficult to avoid dying against a Hunter even at range even if you focus on evading and jump over every shot.
+Combined with the ridiculous amount of splash damage Fuel Rod-type attacks have in this game, this makes it difficult to avoid dying against a Hunter even at range even if you focus on evading and jump over every shot.

 In Halo 2, a pair of Hunters was seemingly an impossible opposition to defeat alone.
 In Reach, you have to fight a pair of them with an invincible ally who draws fire for you - and plenty of good cover and good weapons around - and it's still one of the hardest and most frustrating parts of the game.
 Hunters in Reach are bonkers overpowered and not fun.
 Thankfully you can run past every other encounter with them.

 In the end, I think Halo 1 is still my favorite, with 3 close behind.
 None of the games are a strict improvement over any other.
 And they are all great games... yes, even Halo 2.
 Halo is still one of the best games I've ever played, and taught me some gold insights about game design.